 Sips & Suppers is a major celebration of food and community in the Washington, DC metro area.
-Now in its fifth year, Sips & Suppers began in 2009 as the brainchild of Alice Waters to raise the awareness of homelessness and hunger in the nation’s capital and to promote efforts to develop sustainable and local solutions to these challenges.
+Now in its seventh year, Sips & Suppers began in 2009 as the brainchild of Alice Waters to raise the awareness of homelessness and hunger in the nation’s capital and to promote efforts to develop sustainable and local solutions to these challenges.

 The weekend supports the wonderful work of DC Central Kitchen and Martha’s Table, organizations that serve the neediest individuals in the nation’s capital.
 Since its inception, Sips & Suppers has raised over $675,000 in financing for the essential programs run by these organizations.
 The event is proudly hosted by celebrated chefs José Andrés, Joan Nathan & Alice Waters.

 In 2017, Sips & Suppers will be held on the weekend of January 28–29.

 On Saturday, January 23, 2016, Sips celebrates the contribution young people make to feeding and supporting their community.
 This lively cocktail reception features top artisan chefs and mixologists preparing their signature dishes and drinks.
 Held at the dramatic space, the Newseum on Pennsylvania Avenue, in Washington, DC, and featuring a live jazz band, it is a fun and educational evening.
 Read full details on Sips.

 The revenue from ticket sales for the weekend goes to the two 501(c)3 organizations supported by these events.
 Almost all food and wine, travel and accommodations for the chefs, the chefs’ time and venues are donated and expenses are kept to a minimum so most revenue goes directly to support the work of DC Central Kitchen and Martha’s Table.